gsudre/lab_notes/176-DESeq2.md

 So, that's the same result as before, which is re-assuring.
 ## Some plots

-Let's start with some Volvano plots:
+Let's start with some Volcano plots:

 ```r
 library(EnhancedVolcano)